Creating and Running a Webman Project in ServBay

 , andDatabaseController.php

-: Handles requests to the root path.php<?php namespace app\controller; use support\Request; use support\Response; // Import Response class class IndexController { /** * Example method to handle requests to the root path * @param Request $request Current request object * @return Response Returns a Response object */ public function index(Request $request): Response // Explicit return type { // Return simple text response return response('Hello ServBay & Webman!'); // Updated welcome message } }
+: Handles root path requests.php<?php namespace app\controller; use support\Request; use support\Response; // Import the Response class class IndexController { /** * Example method for handling root path requests * @param Request $request The current request object * @return Response Returns a Response object */ public function index(Request $request): Response // Specify return type { // Return a simple text response return response('Hello ServBay & Webman!'); // Welcome message } }

 1